-- When diving in GAUGE mode, all alarms are OFF except for the low battery alarm. - When the LUNA 2.0 is set to silent mode (buzzer off), all audible alarms are muted.
+- When diving in GAUGE mode, all alarms are OFF except for the low battery and tank reserve alarms. - When the LUNA 2.0 Al is set to silent mode (buzzer off), all audible alarms are muted.

 3.10.1 Ascent rate